 These options help us tailor the rest of the project builder to your needs.
 For instructional purposes, we'll be showing screenshots for a consumer 1-on-1 online study throughout this guide.
 Please note that if you choose a different audience, study type, or study format that the project builder may look slightly different, as we populate fields specific to those selections.

 Computer with webcam is the most popular choice for online studies, but a tablet or smartphone may be just fine (or preferred) depending on your study.
-For example, if you're doing a mobile user test, you may select smartphone only to ensure participants complete the study on their phone.
+For example, if you're doing a mobile user test, you may select smartphone only to ensure participants complete the study on their phones.

 Give more information on how the session will be conducted, add an NDA or release form with Document Signing, set an incentive, and provide session instructions.

 For an online study, choose the default moderator, session length, and the meeting location.
-The default moderator automatically populates the name of the person building the project, but can be updated to be any teammate.
+The default moderator automatically populates the name of the person building the project but can be updated to be any teammate.

 If the default moderator has the Zoom integration, the Zoom meeting location will be clickable.
 Otherwise, input a default session link under "other location link".
-Confirmed participants will be automatically sent a unique Zoom link if Zoom is selected, and will be sent the default session link pasted in the other link field if it selected.
+Confirmed participants will be automatically sent a unique Zoom link if Zoom is selected, and will be sent the default session link pasted in the other link field if it is selected.